Two New York cats become first U.S. pets to test positive for COVID-19

 The United States has the world’s largest number of coronavirus cases at over 830,000, with 47,050 deaths as of Wednesday.

-Reporting by Mrinalika Roy in Bengaluru and Deena Beasley in Los Angeles; Additonal reporting by Doina Chiacu in Washington; Editing by Maju Samuel, Sandra Maler and Peter Henderson
+Reporting by Mrinalika Roy in Bengaluru, Deena Beasley in Los Angeles and Katie Paul in San Francisco; Additonal reporting by Doina Chiacu in Washington; Editing by Maju Samuel, Sandra Maler and Peter Henderson